 Hoi Kaloi.
 Designer Thanos Karampatsos founded this design studio during his residency at the Shigaraki Ceramic Cultural Park in Shiga, Japan, in 2018.
 As explained by the founder, it is a passionate design endeavor that counterbalances an unforced elegance against a hint of subversion while preserving intimacy and human connection.
 Karampatsos creates showstopping items for sophisticated, design-savvy interiors such as CNC-milled solid marble tabletop lamps, ceramics, and other decorative objects, some included in the GreeceIsForLovers collection, available to shop online on Adorno.design.

 Box Interiors.
 For over a decade, this versatile interior design consulting company & showroom has offered a vast array of options to designers in Greece and abroad, meeting the highest standards of quality, craftsmanship, and beauty.
 It has delivered extremely stylish turnkey solutions to the hospitality industry, specializing in the niche market of boutique hotels.
 It has also contributed to residential design projects of superb aesthetics.
-Our favorites from their portfolio include their recent work for Milos restaurant in Athens, Kalesma hotel and Kensho Psarou hotel in Mykonos, and Academias of Athens hotel.
+Our favorites from their portfolio include their recent work for Milos restaurant in Athens, Kalesma hotel in Mykonos, and Academias of Athens hotel.

 Utopia Hotel Design.
 This Athens-based architectural office provides high-end design services for hotels and villas, including renovations and upgrades of their spaces.
 A team of experienced architects, interior designers, lighting experts, and other creatives presents each client with a wide range of style options and cutting-edge solutions.
 They also specialize in pool/Jacuzzi and spa design.
 Among their elegant concepts, you will find Dome Resort and White Cave Suites in Santorini.